 - Tap the Dark theme toggle to see how the theme will look in the other mode.
-Colors are bolder in Light theme and more pastel-hued in Dark theme, so if you're having issues seeing the colors while in Dark theme, kick over to Light theme for easier viewing.
+For example, colors are bolder in Light theme and more pastel-hued in Dark theme, so if you're having issues seeing the colors while in Dark theme, kick over to Light theme for easier viewing.

 What about my app icon shapes, fonts, and quick setting icons?

-While previous generations of Pixel allowed you to change the icon shape between one of ten shapes, in the Android 12 beta, that section of the Wallpaper & style menu seems to have disappeared now that the new Android 12 theme UI has been added.
+While previous generations of Pixel allowed you to change the icon shape between one of ten shapes, in the Android 12, that section of the Wallpaper & style menu seems to have disappeared now that the new Android 12 theme UI has been added.
 You also don't get a choice in fonts or the icons in your Quick Settings menu anymore, likely due to Google wanting a more unified and consistent look for Android in Material You.
-The examples of Material You shown at Google I/O only showed circular icons and the standard font.

-If you need more options, though, there's always the best Android launchers to expand your options and theming creativity.
+If you need more options, though, there's always the best Android launchers to expand your possibilities and theming creativity.
 As a note, while some live wallpapers seem to work with the new Dynamic color theming system in Android 12, not all live wallpapers are guaranteed to work.
-It resamples each time you set a wallpaper, so if you don't like the palettes on the first try, re-apply the wallpaper and see if they change to your liking.
+Also, it resamples each time you set a wallpaper, so if you don't like the palettes on the first try, re-apply the wallpaper and see if they change to your liking.

-There's a lot of reasons to love the Google Pixel 4a — you get the great Pixel software without breaking the bank, the camera can beat phones twice the price, and a sensible, no-nonsense feature set — but it's also the most inexpensive phone you can test Android 12 on without having to mess with flashing builds or ADB commands.
+There's a lot of reasons to love the Google Pixel 4a — you get the great Pixel software without breaking the bank, the camera can beat phones twice the price, and a sensible, no-nonsense feature set — but it's also the most inexpensive phone you currently try Android 12 and the full Material You theming engine on.